 For some, religion is less about organized practice and more a personal connection to the force or power you believe in.
 Catholic, Christian, agnostic, or atheist – our survey found drug use occurred among Americans of all religious persuasions and that even the church itself wasn’t off limits when it comes to buying or using these illicit substances.
 The grip of addiction doesn’t discriminate between religious affiliation either and Americans we polled who considered themselves believing, spiritual, or even devout admitted to using drugs like cocaine, heroin, and methamphetamines.

 If you or someone you love is battling with drug abuse, help is waiting for you.
 Addiction can happen to anyone and we know a successful approach needs to be customized to you or your loved one to help avoid relapse.
 From detox to therapy and rehabilitation, the very first step towards sobriety is seeking help to break the cycle.
 At Addictions.com, we’ll help connect you with our on-call health professional and find the best rehab recommendations in your area.
 You are not alone.
-To start living your best life again visit us online at Addictions.com today to learn more.
+To start living your best life again visit our rehabs page to learn about affordable treatment.

 We surveyed 1,012 people who use drugs regularly.
 These people chose to participate in the survey openly.
 The only qualifier was that the people surveyed had to regularly use drugs.
 We had a mixture of religions but due to low numbers of other religions we decided to focus on Christianity, Atheism, and Agnosticism